luangjokaj/wordpressify/README.md

 */
 ```

-## SASS
+## Sass
 WordPressify is super flexible.
-You can install Sass and use it as a main style preprocessor.
-First you need to install it:
+You can install Sass and use it as a main CSS preprocessor:

 ```
 npm install gulp-sass --save-dev
 ````

-Then you need to include sass in the gulpfile.js
+Include Sass in gulpfile.js:

 ```javascript
 const sass = require('gulp-sass');